p-ranav/iris/README.md

 ## Asynchronous Request-Reply Interactions

 Rather than having one client request work from one worker can we get any number of clients to request work from any number of workers?
 We could pre load each client with a list of workers and have each client talk directly to a worker.
 This works, but what if we add or remove workers, we then need to update every client.
 A better solution would be to have a broker which both clients and workers connect to and is responsible for passing messages back and forth.
-Since this broker will need to deal with many simultaneous requests and responses we’ll need some new sockets.
+Brokers can deal with many simultaneous requests and responses using routers and dealers.
 Routers are like asynchronous response sockets and dealers like asynchronous request sockets.

 <p align="center">
   <img height=230 src="img/async_client_server_distributed.png"/>